Phoropter: Shigon/Woolf/Genothalmic/Shuron/BRU

 Around 1916 Michael Woolf, also of New York City, bought him out and added his own invention, an innovative battery of cylinder lenses, ranging from 0.25 to 2.00 D to the device, as well as Risley prisms for each eye.
 Maddox rods were optional.
-It was also called the Ski-Optometer, and it weighed 3 lb.
+It was also called the Ski-Optometer, weighing 3 lb.
 13 oz.

 Around 1924 the patents and rights were transferred to General Optical Company of Mount Vernon, NY, which had been making a much larger, heavier and more solidly encased instrument, called the Genothalmic Refractor, since around 1920, using Woolf's 1917 patent number, and with a user's manual dated 1921.
 This instrument had a range of +17.75 to - 22.50 sphere, and up to 3.75 cylinder, Maddox rods, Risley prisms, and a Steven's phorometer.
 It weighed 7 pounds 5 ounces, and unlike all earlier devices of this kind, it hung from a horizontal mounting bar instead of being supported from the bottom.
 Like the Woolf, it had no Jackson cross-cylinders (JCC) at first, so a separate hand-held one was required.
 Late models of the Genothalmic were fitted with JCCs.

 General Optical sold out to Shuron Optical of Geneva, New York, in 1927, which sold the refractor until the late 1930s.
 A refined and improved version of the Genothalmic Refractor was manufactured in London starting around 1932, and sold in the UK by S. R. Stearman, S. Pulzer & Son Ltd., and others, as the British Refracting Unit (B.R.U.).